HugoBlox/theme-academic-cv/content/details/index.md

 ## Where and when do we meet?
 Wondering how to get to us?
 Here are some organisational details to help with planning your trip!
-We will meet in front of Belluno's train station the morning of the 4th of January, 2020, at 09:00.
+We will meet in front of **Belluno's train station** the morning of the **4th of January, 2020, at 09:00**.
 From there on, we will organise transportation by car and separate the participants in groups, in order to minimise the number of cars.

 #### How to get to Belluno
-Getting to Belluno by car is easy: it is about a 1.5 hour drive from Padova and Venice, 2.5 hours from Trieste, 4 hours from Milan.
-Belluno is server by the A27 highway.
+Getting to Belluno by car is easy: it is served by the A27 highway, about a 1.5 hour drive from Padova and Venice, 2.5 hours from Trieste, 4 hours from Milan.
 Train lines reach the city from East (Conegliano), North (Cortina) and South (Padova); trains are usually few and far between, so plan your trip in advance.

 #### Accomodation
 09:00 in the morning is too early for you, or you fear you'll miss the last train?
 Fret you not!
-APAZAF will try to find free accommodation for you in the house of one of the participants from Belluno, fellow snowballers are more than welcome!
+APAZAF will try to find free accommodation for you in the house of one of the participants from Belluno: fellow snowballers are more than welcome!
 Just let us know in advance when you register and we'll try to reserve a bed for you.
 If you change your mind, just [contact us](/contact)!

 ## Getting to the battle site